 - If YouTube were a standalone company, it would be worth $160 billion.

-- The number of channels earning more than $100,000 was up over 40 percent year over year.
+- The number of channels earning six figures per year grew more than 40 percent year over year.

-How a person makes money on YouTube depends if he or she is a YouTuber or a casual user of the platform.
-YouTubers are frequent users of YouTube, especially individuals who produce and appear in videos on the site.
+How a person makes money on YouTube depends if he or she is a “YouTuber” or a casual user of the platform.
+YouTubers are highly active on YouTube and typically produce and appear in their videos.
 Also, they dedicate most of their working hours to creating and promoting their content.
-A casual user, like me, uploads videos periodically.
-For example, I upload videos once or twice monthly to grow my online brand and drive traffic to my website.
-YouTube is not my primary focus or source of income.
-In discussing how people earn money, I’ll use “YouTubers” as a catchall term for both frequent and infrequent users.
+Casual users, like me, upload videos periodically.
+For example, I upload videos once or twice monthly (to grow my online brand, reach a different audience and drive traffic to my website).
+Also, YouTube is not their primary focus or source of income.

-YouTubers and non-YouTubers will take different approaches to monetize their channels.
-Revenue can be made directly on YouTube via ad revenue and offsite in multiple ways, for example, directing viewers to buy your book on Amazon.
+YouTubers take different approaches to monetize their channels and videos.
 To monetize your content, you must own all the necessary rights to commercially use all visuals and audio elements, whether they belong to you or someone else.
-YouTube provides guidelines for content you created and didn’t create.
+YouTube provides guidelines for content you create and don’t create.
+Secondly, revenue can be made directly on YouTube and offsite, for example, directing viewers to buy products on your website.

 The most common way YouTubers make money is through ad revenue.
 Ad revenue is managed through YouTube’s Partner Program and paid through AdSense.
 The YouTube Partner Program (YPP) lets creators monetize their content on YouTube.
 Users can earn money from advertisements served on their videos and from YouTube Red subscribers watching their content.
 A channel must reach 4,000 watch hours in the previous 12 months and 1,000 subscribers to join YPP.
 Users can leave YPP anytime by disabling the monetization feature in their dashboards.